Jeļena Buraja: Career

 Buraja began her career in 2006 in the real estate industry at BaltHaus, focusing on professional market research and project development.
 She joined Rietumu Banka in 2007 as a loan officer.
 Five years later, she became the head of one of the bank’s loan departments.
 In 2016, Jeļena Buraja was appointed vice president and later that year – a member of the Board.
 Since 2021, she has been the chairman of the Board of Rietumu Banka.
 Buraja oversees the operations of the bank and its Board, with responsibilities in corporate finance and investments, legal affairs, Rietumu Banka group companies (including real estate project development), correspondent relations and collaboration with financial institutions, marketing and public relations, and the implementation of sustainability (Environmental, Social, and Governance – ESG) strategies.

 Since 2022, Buraja has been a member of the Council of the charitable foundation "Nākotnes Atbalsta fonds," which supports various social and cultural projects in Latvia.
 Since its establishment, the fund has supported over a thousand projects with a total sum of 10 million euros.

 In her role at the "Nākotnes Atbalsta fonds," Jeļena Buraja oversees projects related to support for children, in the areas of medicine, social protection, education, sports, and development, as well as environmental protection projects.

 Public activities

 In 2022, Jeļena Buraja spoke at the international ACAMS forum in New York, USA, dedicated to preventing financial crime, sharing the experience of Latvia's financial sector and Rietumu Banka, particularly in the recent period marked by the transformation of the national financial sector and its new quality level.

 In 2023, she spoke at the summit of the Financial Women's Association (FWA) in New York, sharing insights into the challenges faced by Latvia's banking sector and focusing on Rietumu Banka's strategy, which reoriented its operations towards the Baltic market in a short period..

-Jeļena Buraja became a member of the Financial Women's Association and is a member of the international Deloitte SheOX club bringing together leading women working in senior positions from 10 European countries, reflecting the growing role of women in corporate governance.

 She participates in expeditions dedicated to exploring nature and rare and endangered species, including trips to South America and Africa, and is involved in making films about these expeditions.